-Canada can satisfy almost any family holiday dreams, often in just one state.
+Canada can satisfy almost any family holiday dreams, often in just one province.

 It’s the country with several of the world’s leading ski resorts, the impressive Canadian Rockies, hundreds of vast lakes, thousands of islands and an indigenous cultural heritage that dates back 10s of 1000s of years.